The purpose of this article will not be to give the news that the SEC revealed that they would not deem Ethereum to be a security.

 “ Promoters, in order to raise money to develop networks on which digital assets will operate, often sell the tokens or coins rather than sell shares, issue notes or obtain bank financing.
 But, in many cases, the economic substance is the same as a conventional securities offering.
 Funds are raised with the expectation that the promoters will build their system and investors can earn a return on the instrument — usually by selling their tokens in the secondary market once the promoters create something of value with the proceeds and the value of the digital enterprise increases.”

-What he described above is essential an Initial Coin Offering, to a tee.
+What he described above is essentially an Initial Coin Offering.
 However, I noticed that they did not call it that and that was probably to stop certain projects in the space from labeling these token sales as something else under the hopes that giving it a different name will allow them to escape from the SEC’s purview.

 Director Hinman more or less confirms this theory for me later in the speech when he states that,